Why Performance Measures

 How We Select and Develop Measures

 Measures selection and development is a continuous process at URAC.
 The selection process includes an environmental scan, literature review, public comment, focus groups, expert opinions, and reviews by URAC Advisory Groups and Committees.
-Selected measures align with URAC’s Quality Domains. [link this to the PDF of quality domains]
+Selected measures align with URAC’s Quality Domains.

 With our priority of consumer protection and empowerment, our measurement efforts focus on outcome measures, composite measures and flexibility of measures collection.